ericclemmons/grunt-express-server/README.md

 #### Starting the server

 If you have a server defined named `dev`, you can start the server by running `express:dev`.
+The server only runs as long as grunt is running.
+Once grunt's tasks have completed, the web server stops.

 #### Stopping the server